About Crogen Estate

 The three properties below can each be booked separately:

-Sleeps 16 in 8 bedrooms, with 5 bathrooms (2 of which are en-suite).
+9 bedrooms, with 5 bathrooms (2 of which are en-suite).
 The reception rooms include a large kitchen with Aga and woodburning stove, dining room and drawing room with open fires, and games room with table tennis.
 The house has a private walled garden, and a south-facing veranda with terrace – perfect for al fresco dining.
-The Coach House is available to rent separately, priced from £1,500.

 The Crogen Estate rolls over 2500 acres of North Wales, with superb country sport and outdoor pursuits literally on the doorstep.
-‘Get Wet – The Adventure Company’ operates from Coed Craig-Crogen, a woodland on the south of the estate.
-Amongst other things, Get Wet offers high ropes, paint-balling, gorge-walking, raft-building and other river activities – and is only a gentle walk from the main estate properties.
+We have a private tennis court for our guests’ use and fishing is available on request.
+‘Get Wet – The Adventure Company’ operates from Crogen Estate, and offers, amongst other things: paint-balling, white water rafting, bespoke activities on the estate.

-The river Dee runs through the estate, and there is a summerhouse on the banks, which can be hired for parties, wedding receptions or BBQ’s.
+The river Dee runs through the estate, and there is a summerhouse on the banks, which can be hired for parties, receptions or BBQs.